Viking Link: Project history

-In July 2020, Viking Link announced that work had started on the 475 mile interconnector.
+In July 2020, Viking Link announced that work had started on the 475 mile (765 km) interconnector.
 Construction commenced with the building of an access road at Bicker Fen.

 In February 2021, Balfour Beatty started drilling work for the project.

+Land cables and submarine cables were installed between 2020 and 2023.

+In 2023 the cable laying contractor Prysmian announced that the land cables and 870 km of the 1250 km dual subsea cable had been laid with the remaining 380 km subsea cable to be laid between April and July 2023.
+The undersea section of the link was completed in July 2023.

+In August 2023 the cable including its terminations, land and subsea joints completed final electric testing at 735 kV, i.e. 40% above its nominal operating voltage.

+A new 400kV supporting power line in Denmark to increase internal transmission capacity (and reduce overhead power lines from 324 km to 145 km) was delayed until late 2025.

+Commissioning of the subsea cable started during November and December 2023 and commercial operation commenced on 29 December 2023.
+However, capacity was limited to 800 MW until the associated grid is completed in Denmark around 2025.
+From 14 January 2024 the Danish transmission system operator Energinet implemented changes that allow Viking Link to transmit at its full capacity under certain circumstances.
+As such, from 15 to 19 January where the Dutch-Danish COBRAcable was undergoing maintenance, Viking Link was able to transmit at its full capacity.
+In February 2024 the cable suffered an outage after a minor fire in a switching station in Revsing, Denmark.

+From its commencement of commercial operation on 29 December 2023 until the end of Q1 2024 Viking Link transmitted 1733 GWh, for a capacity factor of 55%.
+The transmission was from Denmark to the UK 80% of the time.

 Economic impact

-It will increase the UK's electricity interconnection level (transmission capacity relative to production capacity) from its comparatively low rate of 6%.
+The cable will increase the UK's electricity interconnection level (transmission capacity relative to production capacity) from its comparatively low rate of 6% in 2014.

-The Viking Link will give the UK access to the west Denmark bidding area (DK1) of Nord Pool Spot.
+The Viking Link connects the UK to the west Denmark bidding area (DK1) of Nord Pool Spot.
 An analysis in 2016 showed a DKK 5.6 billion overall benefit for the society using Viking Link, and a DKK 20 billion benefit for heat pumps in district heating.
 Combining the two yields a benefit of DKK 22.8 billion.
-By 2022 prices in Denmark are projected to rise by 15 DKK/MWh, and fall in England.
-The investment is estimated at 13.4 billion DKK.
+By 2022 prices in Denmark were projected to rise by 15 DKK/MWh, and fall in England.
+The investment was estimated at 13.4 billion DKK.

-A new 400kV supporting power line in Denmark is expected to increase internal transmission capacity and reduce overhead power lines from 324 km to 145 km.
+By the first quarter of 2024 Viking Link had earned ca 20 million Euro, to be evenly split between National Grid plc and Energinet.